 On his virtual calendar, Campbell had marked the date, exactly one month from yesterday, when he planned to be in town to ask Lucky out for dinner.
 It would be September, Charlie would be back in school, and she would not be fretting about her little brother as much.

-“Hey, David, I’ve missed you,” she happily said.
 She moved her phone camera.
-“So yes, I’m in my backyard with a view: a lake and ancient Missouri mountains.”
+“So yes, here I am in my backyard with a view: that’s my lake and behind it, ancient Missouri mountains.”

-“That looks like Queen Noru’s dog,” he exclaimed.
+“Beautiful and who’s that?
+Looks like Queen Noru’s dog,” he said.

 She laughed.
 “Come here Fumbl, say ‘hi.’
 She has a partner, Tiger’s around somewhere.”

-“Elise, I’ve missed you dear,” Campbell teased her.
+“Elise, I’ve missed you dear,” teased Campbell.
 “Remember our fake romance.
 You’re a good doc, serving the poor rural folk.
 But any news about the queen and her baby?”

 They agreed that it was frustrating that Garcia gave them no helpful information.

-“But he’s coming to visit George this month and maybe he’ll tell me more about what’s going on when I see him,” Campbell said.
+“He’s probably just scared that someone is eavesdropping,” said Campbell.
+“But he’s coming to visit George this month and maybe he’ll tell me more about what’s going on then.”

 “Maybe, but David, I do have news!
 I just got a letter!”
 Sheraton said.
 “Queen Noru is traveling to Pandolf with the baby and invited me to visit her.”

 Campbell whistled.
-“When you know the dates, shoot me an email so we can get together.”
+“When you know the dates, email me so you and I can get together.”

-“Elise, kids these days play a post-apocalyptic game A’50.
-You could make money by giving lessons on it for survival skills.”
+“Elise,” he said, “kids these days play a game called A’50.
+You could make money by giving lessons in it for survival skills.”

 “I don’t play video games,” she said firmly. “ I wouldn’t know where to begin.
-But I live in a town that is preparing for a real apocalypse and I’m supposed to be its doctor if that happens.
+But I live in this town that is preparing for a real apocalypse.
+I’m supposed to be its doctor if it happens.

-“But what about you, David, do you like no longer working for yourself?”
+“But what about you, David, do you like not working for yourself anymore?”

-“Working at a big corporation like Zoser has its pluses and minuses,” he said.
-“Overally, I’m happy.
-When you come to the Bay area, I can take you to the Dock for a tour.”
+“Working for a big corporation like Zoser has its pluses and minuses,” he said.
+“Overall, I’m happy.
+When you come to the Bay area, let me take you to the Dock for a tour.”